 While suburbs mark the changing of the season from summer to fall with going back to school, curbside piles of leaves to picked up and the beginning of the Halloween/Thanksgiving/Christmas holiday season (a shopping season that is starting to blur together into one massive frenzy of shopping and consumption), autumn in the Midwest means the harvest.
 Not the harvest in the sense of "Harvest festivals" and a few corn stalks in your yard.
 I mean real harvest.
 All around us for the past few weeks the quiet fields of corn and soybeans went from the passive state of green to a frenzy of activity.
 Combines mowed down acre after acre of crops while trucks and tractors hauled away what is estimated to be the largest corn harvest in American history.
 It is incredible to watch fields of beans and corn disappear into the maw of a combine and turn into rivers of golden corn and beige soybeans.

 In a unique and jarring contrast we also have the local Amish harvesting their crops.
 In one field you have a state of the art John Deere combine, a machine that will set you back in excess of half a million dollars, with the ability to cut up to 18 rows of corn at a time sweeping through fields, casting the discarded husks and stalks behind before emptying into huge tractor trailer trucks, trucks often lined up three deep because a modern combine can fill a tractor trailer faster than they can get to the grain elevator to dump the crop before rushing back.
-It is the pinnacle of American agricultural progress and innovation on display, the one industry where America is still second to none.
+The pinnacle of American agricultural progress and innovation on display.
 In the next field you might have a team of four Belgian draft horses plodding slowly but surely through a field of corn, pulling a corn picker that harvests two rows at a time.
 Instead of corn that has been plucked from the stalk, husk removed and shaken and sifted through screens leaving just the kernel behind, the Amish fill their wagons with corn still on the cob.
 Rather than ending up in giant concrete silos, their corn often ends up in corn cribs at their home.
 While they have some modern conveniences, they harvest their corps in much the same way that farmers did in those same fields 100 years ago.
 Reminiscent of an agricultural John Henry versus the steam powered hammer, the Amish thrive using methods that seem quaint to our eyes and yet they prosper, often beyond their "English" counterparts.

 The harvest is a season of accomplishment and consummation but it is also a wistful and melancholy time.
 The promise of harvest, just a whisper and a hope in spring as bare fields sit seemingly dormant while the seeds beneath the soil stir and grow unseen, has come to fruition.
 In normal years all the worry and fretting of impotently watching the weather to catch a window between the time the crops are ready and the fall rains vanishes as the crops come off as they almost always do.
 Farming makes for a powerful dichotomy, on the one hand farmers today have unimaginable technology at their fingertips.
 Precision farming, super efficient machinery, hybrid crops that produce unnatural yields, chemicals of all sorts to increase productivity and eliminate weeds and pests, all work together to squeeze every possible bushel out of an acre of land.
 Yet in spite of all the technology the farmer still spends most of the year on the sidelines, completely helpless waiting on the weather.
 Is it warm enough to plant but dry enough to get in the field?
 Is it hot and sunny but not too dry in the summer?
 Are the crops mature and dry enough to harvest but has the rain held off so we can get those green, red and orange behemoth machines in the field to harvest?
 I can't think of another economic endeavor that is so critical to our national economic security, so ancient and yet driven by technology, that is still dependent on something as fickle and primal as the weather.